ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

-# This is a SpringBoot Web Security demo In Memory
+# This is a SpringBoot Web Security [ In Memory ]
 We follow the MVC model
 >FLOW  → controller  → service → repository → model

+### What is Spring Web Security ?
+It is a spring frame work that helps in authorization & authentication
+- Authentication : check user is a valid user or not
+- Authorization : If the user is valid , which endpoint he will have the access we have to install `spring-boot-starter-security` .
+After installation the endpoints will be secured .

 ### Integrate Spring Security with spring boot App [ In Memory ]
 - Install the necessary dependencies + spring security dependency `spring-boot-starter-security`
-- Create a **SecurityConfig.java file** to define the configurations in this file
-- In this we define the **authentication** & **authorization** policy
+- Create a `SecurityConfig.java file` to define the configurations of the **authentication** & **authorization** policy
-    - Authentication : check user is a valid user or not
-    - Authorization : If the user is valid , which endpoint he will have the access
+- When you log in with Spring Security, it manages your authentication across multiple requests, despite HTTP being stateless i.e **Spring Security is a session based framework that works  in HTTP which intern is a session less protocol**
+  1. Session Creation: After successful authentication, an HTTP session is formed.
+Your authentication details are stored in this session.
+  2. Session Cookie: A `JSESSIONID` cookie is sent to your browser, which gets sent back with subsequent requests, helping the server recognize your session.
+  3. SecurityContext: Using the JSESSIONID, Spring Security fetches your authentication details for each request.
+  4. Session Timeout: Sessions have a limited life.
+If you're inactive past this limit, you're logged out.
+  5. Logout: When logging out, your session ends, and the related cookie is removed.
+  6. Remember-Me: Spring Security can remember you even after the session ends using a different persistent cookie (typically have a longer lifespan) .
+     In essence, Spring Security leverages sessions and cookies, mainly JSESSIONID, to ensure you rem authenticated across requests.

 ##### Inside the SecurityConfig.java file
 - The config file class extends the `WebSecurityConfigurerAdapter` ( spring boot version 2.7.17 )